9 Helpful / 0 Not

 -If you play the web layout, the walk might be confusing to get to #17 long.
 It's a narrow teeshot about 180" feet and #18's original fairway is #17 long's fairway.
 Heads up to the players who play the original.
 When you tee off on #17 or #18 short.
 Be worried if you get hit in the back.
 The players who play web might hit you by accident.

--If you think a tweener hole is less than 500" feet.
+-If you think a tweener hole is less than 500' feet.
 Well think again, #10 long is an utter bust and it's a dogleg right.
 Getting to #10 originals green is a great shot but it gets very hard once you get to your approach shot.
 If you land in the woods then good luck finding your disc.
+This hole is just a dud and not exciting.

 -Baseball stadium is OB and it's too close to #4's fairway causing to make this hole a bust.